 The main cause of the time difference is efficiency.
 Advances in filtration, motors, and pumps have resulted in lower water consumption.
 Simultaneously, using less water means that it must run longer to achieve the same results.
 Never fear, though; lengthened wash cycles still use far less water and energy than shorter, more wasteful cycles.

 Remember, your dishes will get clean in 1 second if they’re held under Niagara Falls, but you’d also be using 100,000 gallons of water.
 As water use decreases and the water temperature stays the same, wash time must increase to compensate.
+To check how much water does a dishwasher use for every cycle, click here.

 If cycle times seem longer than you would like, give it a few weeks.
 Usually, the only reason it seems to be too long is that we’re suddenly aware of the time it’s taking.
 It’s like a new pair of shoes.
 We notice the old pair’s differences immediately because it’s not exactly like what we had been used to.
 When we’ve worn them for a while, though, we forget the way the old ones felt and enjoy the way the new shoes feel.
 Likewise, once the dishwasher has taken its place as a regular part of your kitchen, the difference in cycle times generally won’t be noticeable.